 5. An easy form

 Pro tip: Seeing lots of drop-offs when it comes to your form?
-Try starting with a softball question (not literally — unless that’s your industry, that is).
-Starting off with a fun, easy-to-answer question can get visitors engaged in filling out the form, which means they’re more likely to complete it.
+Try starting with a softball question (not literally — unless that’s your industry, of course).
+Starting off with a fun, easy-to-answer question can get visitors engaged in filling out the form and make them more likely to complete it.

 6. A consistent, clear message

-If the messaging in your ad is drastically different from your landing page, you risk confusing your user (which we’re guessing isn’t an emotion you want people to associate with your brand).
+If the messaging in your ad is drastically different from your landing page, you risk confusing your user.

-Pro tip: All of your landing pages should be SEO friendly — otherwise, you’re doing all your hard work a disservice.
-That means each one should have its own page title, meta description, and URL.
+Pro tip: All of your landing pages should be SEO-friendly.
+Otherwise, you’re doing your hard work a disservice.
+Each page should have its own title, meta description, and URL.

 7. Proof points

 Sure, brands can talk about how great they are all day long.
-Your competitors are vying for the same clicks you are — and trying to convince your audience that they are the ones with the best solution.
+However, your competitors are vying for the same clicks you are — and trying to convince your audience that they’re the ones with the best solution.

 8. A thorough plan

 Once you have a goal for your landing page, the planning doesn’t stop there.
-Mailchimp advises you to keep the conversation going — luckily, there are a few different ways to do just that.
+You want to keep the conversation going.

 9. A special offer